Creamy Pork Chops

 Instant pot pork chops

-1. Set Instant Pot to the ‘Sauté’ setting and add avocado oil.
+1. Set the Instant Pot to Saute and add avocado oil.

-2. Once hot, add the pork chops and sear them on both sides until they have a nice golden crust (approximately 3-4 minutes on each side).
-Remove the chops from the pot and set aside.
+2. Once hot, sear the pork on both sides until golden (about 3-4 minutes per side).
+Remove and set aside.

-4. Add the butter, minced garlic and thyme to the pot, stirring for about 1 minute.
+4. Add butter, minced garlic, and thyme.
+Stir for about 1 minute.

-5. Stir in the Dijon mustard and heavy whipping cream.
+5. Stir in the Dijon mustard and heavy cream.

-6. Return pork chops back to the pot.
-Set valve to “sealing” and “pressure cook” on high for 7-8 minutes (adjust the time based on the thickness of the pork chops).
+6. Return the pork to the pot.
+Set valve to sealing and pressure cook on high for 7-8 minutes (adjust based on thickness).

-7. Once the cooking time is up, let the pressure release naturally for 10 minutes, then do a quick release for any remaining pressure.
+7. Natural release for 10 minutes, then quick release any remaining pressure.

 About the Author